-Having the space to think and calm down is great

-(year 3 pupil)
+Having the space to think and play is great (year 3 pupil)

 Speech and Language/Social skills - Pupils are identified by members of staff.
+Key LSAs have been trained by the Advisory Teacher for speech and language to assess and deliver an appropriate programme.
+Advice is sometimes sought from Janet Thompkins specialists Speech and Language teacher.
 Pupils referred for Speech and Language would work on language skills.
 Pupils referred for Social skills would work in groups to teach them how to interact with their peers on an appropriate level.

 Handwriting - Pupils are identified by members of staff.
-Pupils complete a handwriting assessment to see where the issue lies e.g. - grip of pen, writing on/off the lines, letter formation.
+Pupils complete a handwriting assessment to see where the issue lies e.g - grip of pen, writing on/off the lines, letter formation.
 They follow a structured handwriting programme which is made more fun by including some activities to improve fine motor control.
 Pupils could be encouraged to copy patterns and written form to develop the correct holding of a pen and writing on the lines.
 Sometimes it can be a matter of just changing the type of pen that they are writing with.

-At home - children can access Times Table Rockstars/ Spelling Shed/ Purple Mash / Reading Eggs to support with both English and Maths skills.
+At home - children can e Bug Club / My Maths / Maths Wiz / Purple Mash / Reading Eggs to support with both English and Maths skills.